4ms/metamodule-docs-website/docs/shortcuts.md

 ### **Remove a mapping shortcut**

-You can quickly remove all mappings in the current knobset or panel jack assignments.
+You can quickly remove all mappings in the current Knob Set or panel jack assignments.

 <div class="grid cards" markdown>